AU-ExoMars/PCOT/internalDocs/docs/ancillary.md

 ### Retiring the AUPE XML input once this works

-- [ ] Delete `aupeXMLmethod.py`, `inputaupexml.ui`, `tests/input/test_aupexml.py` and its data
+- [x] Delete `aupeXMLmethod.py`, `inputaupexml.ui`, `tests/input/test_aupexml.py` and its data
   (unless the ancillary tests now use that data).
-- [ ] Remove the import, the method-list entry and `AUPEXML = 7` from `inp.py`, and
-  `setInputAUPEXML()` from `document.py`.
+- [x] Remove the import, the method-list entry and `AUPEXML = 7` from `inp.py`, and `setInputAUPEXML()` from `document.py`.
-- [ ] Update the MEXICO CROSS release notes: the AUPE XML entry becomes the ancillary data feature, if AUPE XML never ships in a release.
+- [x] Update the MEXICO CROSS release notes: the AUPE XML entry becomes the ancillary data feature, if AUPE XML never ships in a release.
+(Done: it never shipped, so the entry was replaced.)
-- [ ] Nothing extra is needed for saved documents.
+- [x] Nothing extra is needed for saved documents.
 Input methods are now saved by name (commit `d3ba5e09`), so documents saved with AUPE XML active will load with their exposure data kept as a fixed (Direct) input, plus a warning.
+(Checked with a document saved before the removal.)